sherlock-audit/2022-10-illuminate-judging/README.md

 @JTraversa Wouldn't funds be at risk since the Redeemer would be unable to convert PTs to underlying, for users to redeem their IPTs?
 Looking at some of the other issue comments though, I believe this would will fall under the admin input validation category, and would thus be classified as Low

+**JTraversa**

+Funds would be at risk _if_ we upgraded the converter contract and changed its implementation.

+That said, this is not "normal" execution for the protocol, and the method `setConverter` was simply added at a later time for convenience if we should ever need to do so.

+So the feature that is not operational is the upgradability of the converter, rather than any actual funds potentially lost from operation.

+The converter should never need to be upgraded unless we add additional protocol integrations, and with the current implementation this would require a full redeployment given the static array of potentially integration principal tokens.

+So I'd see this as a low severity issue impacting upgradability solely.

+**0x00052**

+Escalate for 1 USDC

+Reminder @Evert0x

+**sherlock-admin**

+ > Escalate for 1 USDC
+>
+> Reminder @Evert0x

+You've created a valid escalation for 1 USDC!

+To remove the escalation from consideration: Delete your comment.
+To change the amount you've staked on this escalation: Edit your comment **(do not create a new comment)**.

+You may delete or edit your escalation comment anytime before the 48-hour escalation window closes.
+After that, the escalation becomes final.

 # Issue M-3: Holders of worthless external PTs can stick other Illuminate PT holders with bad debts